 How to Book the Coron Ultimate Tour

-Klook is an travel and activity booking platform that allows you to book a spot on a Coron Ultimate Tour before you arrive in the Philippines.
+Klook is a travel and activity booking platform that allows you to book a spot on a Coron Ultimate Tour before you arrive in the Philippines.
 The cost of joining a tour through Klook is $30 USD.
+If your visit to the Philippines and Palawan is on a tight schedule, I recommend booking the tour ahead of time.
+Booking ahead means you won’t miss out on this epic island-hopping adventure!

 If you prefer to book a private Coron Island-Hopping tour that goes to all of these Coron highlights, Klook gives you options and prices for private tours also.